-Phiaton Bridge MS 500: DJ-Quality Headphones for the Traveling Audiophile Mike Richard August 15, 2013 First Look, Gear, Modern Vagabond While [ahem] lesser, hip-hop-mogul-branded headphones have become all the rage, Phiaton continues to focus on crafting legitimate premium quality cans.
+Phiaton Bridge MS 500: DJ-Quality Headphones for the Traveling Audiophile Mike Richard August 15 First Look, Gear, Modern Vagabond This post may contain affiliate links.
+Read our disclosure.
+While [ahem] lesser, hip-hop-mogul-branded headphones have become all the rage, Phiaton continues to focus on crafting legitimate premium quality cans.
 Their newly introduced flagship MS 500 headphones are serious business.
 They look great, sound great, and fold up nice and compact for easy packing.
 At nearly $300, they don’t come cheap.
 But the rather lengthy list of features is more than enough to sway discerning audiophile travelers: Genuine perforated leather with machined aluminum Dual-chamber structure providing richer detail and clearer, more powerful bass “Multi-Tune Acoustic Design”: combines the excellent bass response of closed ear headphones with the crystal clear high-frequency response of open-style earphones Tangle-free cloth wrapped cables, one with an in-line microphone for phone calls; two cables included Easy foldable structure and design allow for convenient transportation Ambidextrous cable inputs allow the single cable to plug into either the left or right side of the headphone Noise Isolation feature allows you to focus on your music and not the surrounding noise Pricing + Availability Available now for less than $300 (USD) from Amazon.com (aff) and most premium AV outlets.
 Disclosure: Vagabondish received one pair of MS 500 headphones in advance of this review.
 Read our view on sponsored content.
 Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Let's Make Sure You're Human ... *Time limit is exhausted.
 Please reload CAPTCHA.
 9 − = Notify me of followup comments via e-mail.
 You can also subscribe without commenting.